OrganicGUARD for Urban Greening & Public Tree Projects

 What happens over time

-No plastic removal in public spaces
+No plastic removal required in public planting areas

-Dense urban forest planting programs
+Municipal urban forestry planting programs

-Urban parks and public green spaces
+Urban parks and public landscape developments

 Commercial landscapes and civic developments